-Sources: NCES, IPEDS 2015-16 Provisional Release Finance Files; f1516\f1a, f1516\f2, and f1516\f3 Finance Files; NCES, IPEDS 2015-16 Instructional Activity File; efia2016 Provisional Release Data File; NCES, IPEDS 2015-16 Institutional Characteristics File; hd2016 Provisional Release Data File Note: Figures for Postsecondary Title IV Degree Granting Institutions.
+Sources: NCES, IPEDS 2015-16 Provisional Release Finance Files; f1516_f1a, f1516_f2, and f1516_f3 Finance Files; NCES, IPEDS 2015-16 Instructional Activity File; efia2016 Provisional Release Data File; NCES, IPEDS 2015-16 Institutional Characteristics File; hd2016 Provisional Release Data File Note: Figures for Postsecondary Title IV Degree Granting Institutions.

 These data correspond with a student population that is declining relative to the number of employees.
 Figure 37 shows that while enrollment was falling in the years after 2011 across the VCS System, employee numbers also dipped, but not quite as rapidly.
-A closer look at staffing data shows that the brunt of the decrease was borne by all categories of employees, but fell especially heavily in terms of numbers on part-time faculty (Figure 38).
+A closer look at staffing data shows that the brunt of the decrease was borne by all categories of employees but fell especially heavily on part-time faculty (Figure 38).